-FAQ: I wish to be able to read files from a dataset in my project and write some files back to it from my spark-on-demand cluster in Domino.
-Can you please help on how I can do that?
+FAQ: How can I read files from a dataset in my project and write some files back to it from my spark-on-demand cluster in Domino?

 Josh Mineroff | Field Engineer

 By default, datasets are read-only and if you want to write data back to the dataset, you'll want to mount the dataset for reading and writing.
 Mounting a dataset is an advanced operation and is covered in more detail in our support docs at this link.
 The below article borrows the learnings from the link and expands on reading and writing to a dataset from a spark cluster.

 There are two ways to mount a dataset in Domino:

 It is important to note that the same Dataset can be mounted for input and output simultaneously at different mount points.